Ayushi-Mehta/Engage-Final-Project/README.md

 ![image](https://user-images.githubusercontent.com/75256448/125440878-cf813a2f-802d-430f-930b-7752c5079a4d.png)

 The server sends an offer through websocket to the STUN server.
 When the receiver joins the room with the same room name, he then accepts the offer and sends his own offer for the sender to accept.
+The websocket server is deployed on heroku and can be found here : https://ancient-island-71770.herokuapp.com/
 The STUN server then sets up a peer to peer connection between the two and then they can video call uninterrupted for as long as they want.

 # How to use